- Cosmetic Dentistry: Before and After Pictures

 - Will someone feel pain when getting a dental implant?

 - What is the procedure for getting a dental implant?

 - How much does a dental implant cost?
 Does insurance pay for dental implants?

 - What are the potential risks and complications with a dental implant?

 - What follow-up care is necessary after getting a dental implant?

 Quick GuideCosmetic Dentistry Pictures Slideshow: Before and After

 What are the different types of dental implants?
 What are the different uses for implants?

 Endosteal refers to an implant that is "in the bone," and subperiosteal refers to an implant that rests on top of the jawbone under the gum tissue.
 Subperiosteal implants are no longer in use today because of their poor long-term results in comparison to endosteal dental implants.

 While the primary function of dental implants is for teeth replacement, there are areas in which implants can assist in other dental procedures.
 Due to their stability, dental implants can be used to support a removable denture and provide a more secure and comfortable fit.
-In addition, for orthodontics procedures, dental mini-implants can act as temporary anchorage devices (TADs) to move teeth to a desired position.
-These mini-implants are small and temporarily fixed to bone to aid in anchorage for teeth movement.
+In addition, for orthodontics procedures, dental mini-implants can act as temporary anchorage devices (TADs) to help move teeth to a desired position.
+These mini-implants are small and temporarily fixed to bone while assisting in anchorage for teeth movement.
 They are subsequently removed after their function has been served.